juice-shop/pwning-juice-shop/appendix/solutions.md

 Retrieving another photo of his cat is the subject of the [Retrieve the photo of Bjoern's cat in "melee combat-mode"](../part2/improper-input-validation.md#retrieve-the-photo-of-bjoerns-cat-in-melee-combat-mode) challenge.
-The corresponding image caption `😼 #zatschi
+The corresponding image caption "😼 \#zatschi
-#whoneedsfourlegs` also leaks the nickname "Zatschi" of the pet - which
-is cute, but (intentionally) not very helpful to find out her real name, though.
+\#whoneedsfourlegs" also leaks the nickname "Zatschi" of the pet - which is cute, but (intentionally) not very helpful to find out her real name, though.